Kytolly/WorldWander/README.md

 ```

 ## 🤝 Acknowledgements
 🙏 This codebase borrows parts from [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio) and the [Wan2.2](https://github.com/Wan-Video/Wan2.2).
 Many thanks to them for their open-source contributions.
-I also want to anonymously thank the senior who taught me PyTorch Lightning, enabling me to build training code on my own!
+I also want to anonymously thank the senior who taught me PyTorch Lightning, enabling me to build training code from scratch on my own!

 ## 🎓 Bibtex